aravindanath/Assignment_ProgramsLevel_Two/README.md

    - Expected Output :
       - Number is positive

-## 6. Take three numbers from the user and print the greatest number.
-Go to the editor
+## 6. Take three numbers from the user and print the greatest number
 - Test Data
    - Input the 1st number: 25
    - Input the 2nd number: 78